 When we think of air pollution our attention is often drawn to cities such as Mumbai or Beijing, yet the underground rail networks of London, Paris, and Toronto also struggle with similar issues.
 Research in those locations shows that concentration levels of particulate matter (PM) are often at a level consistent with the average day in pollution-choked Beijing.
-Indeed, the World Health Organisation reports that nine out of ten people around the world breathe polluted air.
+Indeed, the World Health Organization reports that nine out of ten people around the world breathe polluted air.
 Therefore, it is with little surprise that the UN’s 2019 World Environment Day Is a call to action to #beatairpollution.

 As a sector, we influence air quality in terms of the energy used to drive our electronics, data centers and, indeed, through business travel.
-With a large-scale industry presence in Asia, home to some of the most polluted cities in the world, we need to do what we can to minimise these impacts.
+With a large-scale industry presence in Asia, home to some of the most polluted cities in the world, we need to do what we can to minimize these impacts.

 Mumbai on October 28, 2018